josteink/le-godaddy-dns/README.md

 ...
 ````

+## HOOK_CHAIN

-This step is optional, but recommended for reduced runtime
+This step is required for wildcard certificates and is otherwise recommended
-if you have many domains (SAN Cert.).
-Dehydrated gives you the option to
+to reduced runtime if you have many domains (SAN Cert.).
+Dehydrated gives you
-process multiple domains in wall call to the hook script, saving
+the option to process multiple domains in wall call to the hook script, saving
 resource overhead and pauses for dns propagation with each call.
-Note however, that Dehydrated will first populate all challenges
-before verifying them in a second loop.
-This was not always the case but was
-implemented to correct some edge failures.

 ````bash
 # open your config file for dehydrated